ZPI-2024-25/KubernetesAccessManager/docs/authorization.md

       permit:
         - operations: ["*"]
 ```
-According to the above role definition, `admin` has the right to perform all actions on all resources in any namespace, except for the namespace `"top-restricted"` and the actions of deleting, editing, or creating ConfigMaps in the namespace `"role-map-namespace"`.
+According to the above role definition, `admin` has the right to perform all actions on all resources in any namespace, except for the namespace `top-restricted` and the actions of deleting, editing, or creating ConfigMaps in the namespace `role-map-namespace`.
 The value `operations: ["*"]` is required, as at least one attribute from `namespace`, `resource`, or `operations` must be specified.

 ### Using subroles